open-mmlab/Amphion/egs/tts/VALLE_V2/README.md

 ### Inference in IPython notebook

-We provide our pretrained VALL-E model that is trained on 45k hours MLS dataset.
+We provide our pretrained VALL-E model that is trained on 45k hours MLS dataset, which contains 10-20s English speech.
 The "demo.ipynb" file provides a working example of inferencing our pretrained VALL-E model.
 Give it a try!

 ## Examining the model files